natashamcintyre/CV/README.md

 _Student_

 - Built imitations of several well-known services, including [Twitter](https://github.com/natashamcintyre/chitter-challenge), [Instagram](https://github.com/natashamcintyre/instagram-challenge), [Facebook](https://github.com/natashamcintyre/acebook-JAANIS) and [Airbnb](https://github.com/natashamcintyre/makersbnb_challenge), some collaboratively and some individually.
-- Worked in an agile team to develop the beginnings of a book sharing app, Book Me Up, in an entirely new tech stack in just two weeks.
+- Worked in an agile team to develop the beginnings of a book sharing app, [Book Me Up](https://github.com/natashamcintyre/book_swap), in an entirely new tech stack in just two weeks.
 We focused on using a high-quality test-driven development process and sharing our learnings across the team to ensure all team members understood all parts of the code.
 - Taught myself how to use Active Record outside of Rails.
-- I have 2 projects lined up to add Python and Django to my toolbelt, as well as building a mobile app with React Native.
+- I have 2 projects lined up to learn Python, Django and React Native.

 **St Margaret's School** (Sept 2017 to Aug 2020)\
 _Assistant Examinations Officer and Teacher of Maths_

 - Effective collaboration with colleagues to share good practices, as well as strong independent working skills.
-Developed Excel files to expedite administrative tasks for school examinations.
 Constant user of technology in the classroom.
 My multiple responsibilities required the ability to manage high pressure in a fast-paced environment.

 **Mill Hill County High School** (Sept 2010 to Aug 2014)\
 _Assistant Head of Year 12-13 and Teacher of Maths_

-- Applied strong organisation and empathetic skills to my roles, which included overall responsibility for all sixth form students, effective teaching to a wide variety of students as well as leadership and support roles on the school's ski, sport and Duke of Edinburgh trips.
+- Applied strong organisation and empathetic skills to my roles, which included overall responsibility for all sixth form students, effective teaching to a wide variety of students as well as leadership and support roles on ski, sport and Duke of Edinburgh trips.

 ## Education